DIVISIONS, LEVELS, & CATEGORIES

 Levels are assigned to each registered dancer by the studio based on the guidelines below.
 Group levels are auto-calculated off the dancers that compose the group routine.
 If 30% of the group's dancers are assigned the highest level individually, the group will dance in the highest level.
 Levels may not be changed the day of the event.

 This category is for a dance team, soloist, or duo/ trio that is considered a beginner/novice/recreational dancer/tumbler.
 Please understand that it is not mandatory that you enter the Advanced level, it is simply available to your studio.
 No monetary awards will be given to routines in this level.
 This level is for dancers being introduced into the competitive circuit who are working on mastering basic techniques.

 This category is for a dance team, soloist, or duo/trio that is considered an intermediate/middle level dancer/tumbler.
 Please understand that it is not mandatory that you enter the Competitive level, it is simply available to your studio.
 No monetary awards/ gift certificates will be given to routines in this level.
 This level is for dancers who have mastered basic techniques and performance quality.
 These dancers would be considered advanced performers working on improving more difficult skills, techniques, combinations, etc.

 This category is for a dance team, soloist, or duo/ trio that is considered an elite dancer/tumbler.
 This is the highest level you can compete at and may receive PAC Cash to use on future registration.
+PAC Cash certificates must be mailed to Precision Arts Inc in order to be redeemed.
 Dancers in this level should be completely confident in their technique, performance quality, artistry, and athleticism.
 Skills performed will be judged on the dancer's ability to perform effortlessly and with precision.

 This category is for conceptual choreography, tribute routines, and artists that would simply like to perform for an audience.
 Routines have the option to receive critiques with no placement.